asalda/FiCUS/README.md

 where $F_{\lambda}^{ij}$ represents the corresponding model at the i-_th_ age and j-_th_ metallicity, and the $X_{ij}$ linear coefficients determine the weight of every model within the fit. $k_{\lambda}$ is given by the dust-attenuation law (either [Reddy et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...828..107R/abstract) or SMC, [Prevot et al. 1984](https://ui.adsabs.harvard.edu/abs/1984A%26A...132..389P/abstract)), and $E_{B-V}$ is the so-called dust-attenuation parameter (in magnitudes).

-Finally, the best fit is chosen via a non-linear $\chi^2$ minimization algorithm with respect to the observed data (`lmfit` package[^2], see [Newville et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ascl.soft06014N/abstract)), and the errors are derived in a Monte-Carlo (MC) way, varying the observed pixel fluxes by a Gaussian distribution whose mean is zero and standard deviation is the 1 $\sigma$ error of the flux at the same pixel, and re-fitting the continuum over a certain number of iterations.
+Finally, the best fit is chosen via a non-linear $\chi^2$ minimization algorithm with respect to the observed data (`lmfit` package[^2], see [Newville et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ascl.soft06014N/abstract)), and the errors are derived in a Monte-Carlo (MC) way, varying the observed pixel fluxes by a Gaussian distribution whose mean is zero and standard deviation is the $1 \sigma$ error of the flux at the same pixel, and re-fitting the continuum over a certain number of iterations.

 $$ --- $$